 As personalization continues to be a hot topic with marketers, senior level executives believe personalizing the message is critical to reaching new customers.
 They key to doing this accurately and effectively is to make exceptional content accessible and available on a local and long tail basis.
 Content needs to be unique or the danger exists that the search engines will view it as spam and index it accordingly.
 This content needs to integrate and complement the retailer’s main website so the presentation is seamless.
 Benefits of custom pages like this are higher quality scores from the search engines leading to SEO gains, reduced click paths, better qualified leads and improved conversions (30%).

 The Power of Data

 The last piece of this puzzle is the 1st party data gathered by retailers on their various web properties.
 Data management has become a critical part of the intelligence retail marketer’s use when targeting ads to potential buyers.
-A data management platform (DMP) will allow the retailers to capture, organize, and custom build audiences for retargeting.
-Different personas can be built based on the nature of how shoppers arrived at their websites, what content the consumed while there, and where they are on the shopping journey i.e. checking colors available vs. checking prices.
+A data management platform (DMP) will allow the retailers to capture, organize and custom build audiences for retargeting.
+Different personas can be built based on the nature of how shoppers arrived at their websites, what content was consumed while there and where they are on the shopping journey (i.e. checking colors available vs. checking prices).
 This intelligence will allow you to target the casual shopper with creative featuring different color choices or styles for the item the shopper recently browsed.